 By Regina Winkle-Bryan

-I miss certain aspects of Oregon and the small town that I grew up in that I never imagined I’d miss.
+There are certain aspects of Oregon and the small town that I grew up in that I miss.
 For instance, I miss the quiet.
-As a tween and teen I hated that same calm, quietness.
-I loathed it, and at every chance fled from it to Portland or wherever else ‘exciting’ I could get to.
+As a tween and teen I hated that same calm and every chance I got I fled from it to Portland or wherever else ‘exciting’ I could get to.

 Barcelona, on the other hand, smells like salt but also like urine, garbage and people cooking fish.
 Cities are like that, you know, smelly.
 Soon Barcelona will smell like roasted chestnuts and sweet potatoes, a scent I prefer over urine any day.